Back to news

 AI News

-Anthropic's most capable model ever lasted just three days on the market before US export controls forced its suspension.
-We analyse what happened and what's next.
+Anthropic Fable 5 Pulled After US Export Order: Anthropic's most capable model lasted three days before a US export directive forced its suspension.

 AI Kick Start editorial image for Anthropic Fable 5 Suspended: What the US Export Ban Means for the AI Industry.